 At last, it’s time to release Part II of our Secrets of Sales and Marketing panel discussion from the Georgia Manufacturing Summit!
 We know you’ve been waiting all week with baited breath for this second installment.

-To catch you up to speed if you just want a brief refresher on what Part 1 discussed, Danny started off the breakout session with some basic facts and statistics about how marketing has changed over time.
-He also touched on why it’s important for companies to embrace the digital evolution.
+First of all, don’t forget what Part 1 discussed.
+Danny started off the breakout session with some basic facts and statistics about how marketing has changed over time.
+He also touched on why it’s important for companies to embrace the digital revolution.

-After that, Judson Voss of Chart Industries shared some of his personal experiences and tips on figuring out what qualifies a lead for his particular company.
-That led into the reasoning as to where he goes online to find said leads and get their attention.
+After that, Judson Voss of Chart Industries shared some of his personal experiences and tips.
+He works with a very niche company, Chart Industries.
+Chart learned a lot about determining qualifies a lead for their business.
+Once they clarified that element, it affected where they go online to find said leads and get their attention.

 In this week’s episode, Danny turns over the microphone to Craig Henry of Siemens Digital Factory and Malika Givens of Landis+Gyr.

-First, Craig discusses the generally negative reputation of sales reps, and the lessons he’s learned over time.
+First, Craig discusses the generally negative reputation of sales reps.
+He’s learned a lot of lessons about sales over time.
 One of the key steps he follows now is pursuing discussions where the client does the talking, rather than him.
 He wants to learn about their problems, and become a trusted advisor.
 Because, as he points out, that is the way the world is going.

-A prospect may figure out that they have a problem, browse for solutions, and educate themselves on features and prices all within 24 hours and long before they’ve even talked to a sales rep. Craig compares himself to a doctor who hears a prospect’s symptoms and then helps them diagnose the problem, whether or not his solution is the one they need.
+A prospect may figure out that they have a problem, browse for solutions, and educate themselves on features and prices all within 24 hours.
+They’ll put in a lot of self-help effort long before they ever talked to a sales rep. Craig compares himself to a doctor who hears a prospect’s symptoms and then helps them diagnose the problem, whether or not his solution is the one they need.

-Malika then discussed the importance of getting organizational buy-in for new digital changes.
-At Landis+Gyr, she’s one member of a small marketing team – and the only member of the team who’s focused on digital and online marketing.
+Malika then discusses the importance of getting organizational buy-in for new digital changes.
+At Landis+Gyr, she’s one member of a small marketing team.
+Additionally, she’s the only member of the team who’s focused on digital and online marketing.

 While many digital trends have been shown to come and go, websites are still clearly vital.